 Butternut squash soup is a delicious fall favorite at our house.
 The kids love its bright color and sweet flavor, and it is usually an appetizer at Thanksgiving too!

-Butternut Squash Soup is one of my fall favorites.
+I always crave this recipe in the fall.
 It is naturally sweet and filling, but also naturally healthy!
-Butternut squash is a highly nutritious and inexpensive vegetable and can also be used for stir frys, roasted vegetable medleys and more.
+Butternut squash is a highly nutritious and inexpensive vegetable and can also be used for stir frys, roasted vegetable medleys, and more.

-- Cut top and bottom off of butternut squash and use knife to carefully cut remaining skin off.
+- Cut top and bottom off the butternut squash and use knife to carefully cut remaining skin off.

-- Cut in half and scoop out seeds (they are great roasted!)
+- Cut in half and scoop out seeds.

 - Chop squash into small cubes and dice onion.

-- In a large stock pot, melt the butter and add diced onion.
+- In a large stock pot, melt the butter and add the diced onion.

 - Saute 3 minutes until starting to soften and add squash.